ZtModArchive/Complete-Ecosystem-Scenario/README.md

 ## Usage

 This mod adds in a cut scenario under the _The Globe_ campaign series, it is the last one in this campaign.
-Completion of the prior scenarios of this campaign is required.

 ## Building